paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 5. [ ] Check responsiveness and layout on different screen sizes
 6. [ ] Prepare a brief demonstration script highlighting key features
 7. [ ] Test the demo flow to ensure smooth presentation
+8. [ ] Review the MVP workflow charts with the team

 ## Test Execution Steps
 1. Ensure both frontend and backend servers are running